yewstack/yew-wasm-pack-minimal/README.md

 ## About

-This template demonstrates the minimum code and tooling necessary for a frontend web app with simple deployable artifacts of one HTML file, one JavaScript file, and one WASM file, using [`Yew`](https://github.com/yewstack/yew), [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen), and [`wasm-pack`](https://github.com/rustwasm/wasm-pack).
+This template demonstrates the minimum code and tooling necessary for a frontend web app with simple deployable artifacts consisting of one HTML file, one JavaScript file, and one WASM file, using [`Yew`](https://github.com/yewstack/yew), [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen), and [`wasm-pack`](https://github.com/rustwasm/wasm-pack).

 Note: [`yew-wasm-pack-template`](https://github.com/yewstack/yew-wasm-pack-template) is the full-featured counterpart to this template, integrating many common web technologies.